 So yeah, pretty slow news week in terms of Israel and the Middle East.
 Which is great because it gives me time to reach out to some of the younger and “more rambunctious” lawmakers.
 Why, just this week I had coffee with that lovely girl Rashida from out in Michigan.
 She even taught me a song that she learned from her grandma, only Rashida called her grandma “siti”.
 Kind of like a “bubbe” in Yiddish right?
 So anyway, the name of the song was “Falastin baladna al Yahud kalabna”, and let me tell you, it had a very catchy tune!
 I don’t know Arabic, but it sounded amazing.
 Like butta!
 Rashida said the song was about coexistence.
 Who doesn’t love coexistence?

 Then there’s AOC.
 What a gal!
 Can I say gal?
 Is that word OK?
 Anyways, she came over for a nice visit to my office!
-And she brought snacks from New York, some amazing cookies from a little bakery in Yonkers!
+And she brought some amazing cookies from a little bakery in Yonkers!
 She takes care of me like I’m her grandfather!
 But you know what’s funny?
 After we noshed on the cookies, she started measuring the drapes and the desk in my office and holding a swatch of carpet up against the floor.
 Kinda weird, but you know kids these days right?
 Anyhoo I asked her what she was doing and she said it was an old Puerto Rican Tradition that one performs when visiting a respected elder.
 Well I guess that respected elder is me!
 Naches!

 So seriously, is anything happening in Israel this week?
 Because my staff haven’t told me anything.